Instantiate a new Terrain by passing its width and height as the first two parameters, and an optional configuration object as the third.

 });

-In asynchronous mode, functions should use the set
+In asynchronous mode, functions should use the set method to update either this cell

 or a different cell.